 She conducted research on rural women and contributed to the formulation of the Women’s Charter for Effective Equality in South Africa.

 Her contribution was instrumental to build the section on rural and indigenous women of the Bill of Rights within the South African Constitution, adopted in 1996.

 Two years later, Sizani founded the Rural Women’s Movement (RWM), a vibrant movement of rural and indigenous women and girls, striving against gender-based violence and for women’s access to land, education, land rights, property and inheritance rights.
 RWM is now a coalition of some 501 Community Based Organizations with a membership of approximately 50,000 women, working both at a grassroots, national and international levels.

-Recently, she focused on fighting against traditional courts bills, such as the Ingonyama Trust, dispossessing rural women from their land in the KwaZulu-Natal Province.
+In recent years, she had focused on fighting against traditional courts bills, such as the Ingonyama Trust, dispossessing rural women from their land in the KwaZulu-Natal Province.

-Over the last four deacades, Sizani has demonstrated her relentless commitment to women’s rights at large despite the numerous threats she suffered.
+For the past four deacades, Sizani had demonstrated her relentless commitment to women’s rights at large despite the numerous threats she suffered.